Making sure that we communicate and share our research is an essential part of our university’s mission.

 One of our primary aims is to enhance social, cultural and economic well-being at a local, national and international level.
 We recognise research to be a public good, and believe that to obtain the greatest benefits from it, it must be shared as widely and as openly as possible.

 Open Access (OA) means making research freely accessible to users, who may read, reuse and redistribute that research, usually without restriction, so long as the original author(s) are properly acknowledged and cited.

-Full-text outputs deposited within ARRO are available on an open-access basis.
-To access ARRO, click here.
-We are currently developing a complementary research data repository.
+Full-text outputs deposited in ARRO are available on an open-access basis.
+We're currently developing a complementary research data repository.

 We've established a £70,000 annual fund to support ‘gold’ open access publishing costs.
 This funding is available to eligible Anglia Ruskin academic staff on a first-come-first-served basis.

 The Concordat outlines the expectations and responsibilities of research funders with respect to public engagement, to help embed public engagement in universities and research institutes.
 This will enhance the future of research and benefit the UK society and economy.
 Visit the Research Councils UK site to view the Concordat.

 Anglia Ruskin is a signatory to the Manifesto on Public Engagement, organised by the National Coordinating Centre for Public Engagement (NCCPE) as a means for institutions to demonstrate their support for the Concordat.